discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 To succeed as a <Specialization text="Power Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to adapt your rotation on the go and push the limits of your class, but even then you will probably be a hinderance for your group.

+You'll provide boon removal through your and your clones auto-attack chains, <Skill name="Phantasmal Disenchanter"/> and <Trait name="Vicious Expression">.

 This build is profits from sigils like <Item name="Impact" type="Sigil"/> as well as slaying potions such as <Item name="Powerful Potion of Slaying Scarlets Armies"/>.
 <Divider text="Equipment"/>
 <Tabs outlined>